MicrosoftDocs/fabric-docs/docs/real-time-analytics/event-streams/add-manage-eventstream-sources.md

 2. On the right pane, enter a source name to be displayed on the canvas, select the desired sample data to be added to your eventstream and then Create.
    - Yellow Taxi: sample taxi data with a preset schema that includes fields such as pickup time, dropoff time, distance, total fee, and more.
-   - Stock Market: sample data of a stock exchange with a preset schema column such as time, symbol, price, volume and more
+   - Stock Market: sample data of a stock exchange with a preset schema column such as time, symbol, price, volume and more.

    :::image type="content" source="./media/event-streams-source/eventstream-sources-sample-data.png" alt-text="Screenshot showing the sample data source configuration." lightbox="./media/event-streams-source/eventstream-sources-sample-data.png" :::

 3. When the sample data source is created successfully, you can find it on the canvas and navigation pane.

-4. To verify if the sample data is added successfully, select Data preview in the bottom pane.
+To verify if the sample data is added successfully, select Data preview in the bottom pane.

 :::image type="content" source="./media/add-manage-eventstream-sources/sample-data-source-completed.png" alt-text="Screenshot showing the sample data source." lightbox="./media/add-manage-eventstream-sources/sample-data-source-completed.png" :::